-3.5.2.2 FIREWISE ALASKA AND FIREWISE COMMUNITIES/USA
+3.5.2.2 FIREWISE ALASKA AND FIREWISE USA

 Firewise is a cooperative effort among local, state, federal and private agencies and organizations to promote fire safety in the wildland urban interface.
 Firewise Alaska is a reference guide for homeowners developed by the AWFCG Wildland Fire Prevention & Education Committee.
-It describes steps an Alaskan homeowner can take to increase the probability that their home and property will survive a wildfire.
+It describes steps an Alaska homeowner can take to increase the probability that their home and property will survive a wildfire.
 The Firewise Alaska brochure and other prevention materials are available on the AWFCG webpage.

-Firewise Communities/USA is a national program sponsored by the National Fire Protection Association (NFPA) directed at America's fire prone communities.
+Firewise USA is a national program sponsored by the National Fire Protection Association (NFPA) directed at America's fire prone communities.
 Its goal is to encourage and acknowledge action that minimizes home loss due to wildfire.
 It focuses on preparation before a fire occurs and is well adapted to small communities, developments, and residential home associations of all types.
-Reference the Alaska Division of Forestry and Fire Protection Firewise webpage for information on the steps a community needs to take to be recognized as a Firewise Community in Alaska.
+Reference the DOF Firewise webpage for information on the steps a community needs to take to be recognized as a Firewise Community in Alaska.